Skip to content

 From Torah’s Schedule of Feasts

 However this connection between the Ten Commandments and Shavuot is primarily inferred rather than explicitly stated.
 But the Torah gives an explicit schedule.
-Going through the spring feasts in Leviticus Moses wrote:
+Going through the spring feasts in Leviticus Moses (Moshe) wrote:

 “‘From the day after the Sabbath, the day you brought the sheaf of the wave offering, count off seven full weeks.